 Oct 19, 2020

 We live in a world of startups that are attempting to improve our lives.
 Innovation is knocking on our door, and change, as it always does, is unavoidable.
 Your time to market will be impacted if every startup has to build their teams from scratch to build great software.

 What does everyone do ?

-Let me list some key steps related to a software product:
+Let me describe some key steps in the development of a software product: